mehmetalici/invoicer/README.md

 After generating the invoice above, the bot sends it to the seller with email as attachment.

+## New: Replying Customer Emails
+Occassionally, customers send emails to the Invoicer email address and they may left unanswered as the account is a service account.
+To fix this problem, the bot now forwards these emails to seller and informs the customer about the forwarding.

 ## Running a Demo
 You can run a demo by either of the following:
 1. Running a Docker image (recommended);